bocoup/test262-automation/exportWorkflow.md

 #### Managing Changes to Test Dependency Files:

-- For now, I am not considering some additional scenarios around what happens if/when test dependencies change.
+- For now, I am not considering some additional STATUS_SCENARIOS around what happens if/when test dependencies change.
 If and when dependencies change for a set of already curated tests or tests which are partially curated, its important that we preserve coverage while curating tests, and we have to come up with a sane way to do that.

 - Handling changes to excludes list and ....?